 Here at Commonwealth, our Practice Management team has observed that advisors tend to experience "pain points" at predictable intervals:

-How can you deal with these pain points?
+How can you deal with inflection points such as these?
 Start by creating repeatable office procedures, as well as understanding revenue distribution among clients, profitability by client, and optimal service models.
 If you have staff, work with them to help with these tasks—they typically know the office procedures and workflows intimately and may have ideas to improve them.

 Risk 8: Advisor Protection

-Here, best practices include insurance and continuity plans to protect those assets you cannot afford to lose.
-Also, be sure to perform annual reviews to update these plans in response to changing market conditions.
+Best practices include insurance and continuity plans to protect those assets you cannot afford to lose.
+So, be sure to perform annual reviews to update these plans in response to changing market conditions.

 Addressing the Likelihood of Risk at Your Firm

-Develop a vision: Where do you want to be in five years?
+Develop a vision.
+Where do you want to be in three years?
 What would you like to accomplish?

 Assess your firm using SWOT (strengths, weaknesses, opportunities, and threats) analysis.
 The goal is to understand your firm’s strengths and weaknesses on the inside and opportunities and threats on the outside.

-Develop strategic directives: What actions can you take to achieve your firm’s vision while keeping risk reduction in mind?
+Create strategic directives.
+What actions can you take to achieve your firm’s vision while keeping risk reduction in mind?

-Create meaningful annual goals: Use SMART goals—strategic, measurable, achievable, realistic, and time-bound.
+Define meaningful annual goals.
+Use SMART goals—strategic, measurable, achievable, realistic, and time-bound.